Gouda cheese: Process

-Various sources suggest that the term Gouda refers more to a general style of cheesemaking rather than to a specific kind of cheese, pointing to its taste, which varies with age.
 Young (and factory-produced) Gouda has been described as having a flavour that is "lightly fudgy with nuts, but very, very, very mild", while a more mature farmhouse Gouda has a "lovely fruity tang" with a "sweet finish", that may take on "an almost butterscotch flavour" if aged over two years.

-After cultured milk is curdled, some of the whey is drained and water is added to the batch.
-This is called "washing the curd"; it creates a sweeter cheese by removing some of the lactose, resulting in a reduction of lactic acid produced.
+After cultured milk is curdled, some of the whey is drained and water is added to the batch, making Gouda a washed-curd cheese.
+This makes the cheese sweeter by removing some of the lactose, resulting in a reduction of lactic acid.
 About 10% of the mixture is curds, which are pressed into circular moulds for several hours.
-These moulds are the essential reason behind its traditional, characteristic shape.
-The cheese is then soaked in a brine solution, which gives the cheese and its rind a distinctive taste.
+The moulds define Gouda's characteristic shape.
+The cheese is then soaked in brine, which gives the cheese and its rind a distinctive taste.

 The cheese is dried for a few days before being coated with a yellow wax or plastic-like coating to prevent it from drying out.
-It is then aged, which hardens the cheese and develops its flavor.
+It is then aged, which hardens the cheese and develops its flavour.
 Dutch cheese makers generally use six gradations, or categories, to classify the cheese: